-Recently scientists have confirmed that sound sleep beats out good nutrition and exercise as the number one element contributing to better mental health.
+Scientists have confirmed that sound sleep beats out good nutrition and exercise as the number one element contributing to better mental health.
 But what will actually help you fall into dreamland?
-You can listen to relaxing podcasts, discover the best pillows for every type of sleeper, and experiment with wellness products (such as CBD, melatonin, and magnesium) that are engineered to help you get your zzz's.
+You can listen to relaxing podcasts, pick the perfect mattress, discover the best pillows for every type of sleeper, and experiment with wellness products (such as CBD, melatonin, and magnesium) that are engineered to help you get your zzz's.

 Video of the Day